 One of the most popular Polynesian myths involved the demigod Maui.
 Yes, most people know him from Disney’s Moana, but he really was a Polynesian superhero long before the movie came out.

-They depicted the story about how Maui’s mom struggled making kapa cloth because it needs to dry in the sun and the sun kept moving too quickly for her to work.
+They depicted the story of how Maui’s mom struggled to make kapa cloth because it needed to dry in the sun, and the sun kept moving too quickly for her to work.
 So, Maui took a big lasso and fought with the sun in order for everyone to enjoy long days of sunshine.

-They used fire knives to represent the sun and it was really mesmerizing to watch.
+They used fire knives to represent the sun, which was mesmerizing to watch.

 At the end of the luau, they thanked everyone for coming and told people to wait at their tables until a cast member dismissed them.

 My family loves attending luaus when we travel to Hawaii.
 We usually do at least one per trip because it’s something everyone enjoys.

 Aulani’s luau has been on our bucket list for years.
 We didn’t have an opportunity to do it on our last trip and figured our kids (ages 7yo and 5yo) were the perfect ages to attend this year.

 Another main reason we booked the Ka Wa’a Luau is that we were already staying at Aulani.
 We figured it would be super convenient to just walk to/from the luau from our hotel room.